What Can We Learn From Jonah? May 3, 2024

 juli-kosolapova-pZ-XFIrJMtE-unsplash

 It has been well stated that the word “anger” is one letter short of the word “danger.”
-One does not have to search far to see the emotion of anger on display.
-Typically, emotions are triggered by a situation surrounding us or by someone’s actions towards us.
+However, one does not have to search far to see the emotion of anger on display.
+Generally, emotions are triggered by a situation surrounding us or by someone’s actions towards us.
 In the account of Jonah, we see a prophet who was very reactionary.
 Jonah lived by his emotions, instead of being governed by God.

 Jonah was an interesting preacher in the Old Testament.
 God called him to a specific task – preach to the people of Nineveh (Jonah 1:1-2).
 A task that he murmured and disputed with God about.
-He was overcome by emotional grumbling.
+Due to this, he became overcome by emotional grumbling.
 Further, Jonah tried to dispute intellectually with the Lord (Jonah 1 and 4).
 The prophet got to the place where he would rather die than not get his own way (Jonah 4:3) – what a tragic place to be!
-His actions and attitude are revealing to us.
+Simultaneously, His actions and attitude are revealing to us.
 We must learn from them.

 Jonah 4 reveals three things about Jonah: